DerpLady/frassecoin/README.md

 - Written in **Rust** with the **ink! smart contract framework**
 - Basic meme coin logic (minting, balances, transfers)
 - Lightweight project structure (cargo-based)
-- Fun branding (because who doesn’t love cats 🐱)
+- Frasse approved

 ---

 ## Why?

-Because memes rule the internet.
+Because Frasse is the cat of all cats.
 And because writing a coin contract from scratch is a great way to **learn Rust + blockchain development**.

 ---